-These questions will help you develop a set of financial goals, and create a timeframe for achieving them.
+These budgeting questions will help you develop a set of financial goals, and create a timeframe for achieving them.
 For example, saving for retirement is considered a long-term goal, and creating a travel fund could be considered a short-term goal.

 Choose a budgeting system that feels comfortable for you.

-Should I use paper, spreadsheets, software, what?
+Should I use paper, spreadsheets, or software?

 To create a rough draft of your budget, choose a system that feels comfortable.
 While some prefer to work directly in an Excel spreadsheet, others prefer writing everything down with pencil and paper.
-If you are comfortable on the Web, a budgeting tool like Mint.com makes it easy to organize everything into categories, and create a system of reminders.
+If you are comfortable on the web, a budgeting tool like Mint.com makes it easy to organize everything into categories, and create a system of reminders.

 Is a budget just about paying bills?